Konami33/kubernetes-for-beginners/deploy-scaling.md

 # Autoscaling a Deployment
 In this lab, we will attempt two tasks:

-1. Create a deployment named 'nginx' that utilizes the latest nginx image with 5 replicas to start.
+1. Create a deployment named 'nginx' that utilizes the latest nginx image with some initial replicas.

 2. Establish a Horizontal Pod Autoscaler for the deployment, aiming for an average CPU utilization of 65% and an average memory utilization of 1Gi.
 Set the minimum number of replicas to 3 and the maximum number of replicas to 10.